focuscw0w/focuscw0w/README.md

--> Name: Filip Jamrich
--> Age: 19
--> Country: Slovakia
--> Technologies: HTML, CSS, SCSS, Javascript, Vue, Python -> Hobbies: Coding, Reading, Powerlifting
+-> Technologies: HTML, CSS, SCSS, Javascript, Vue, Python, Flutter, Tailwind ->

 <!---
 focuscw0w/focuscw0w is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.